hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 Expressions
 ~~~~~~~~~~~

-Variable references are actually an 'expression block', and contain full mathematical expressions
+Variable references are actually an 'expression block', and contain full mathematical
-and some function calls.
+expressions, function calls, and multiple variable references.

  - Basic operations (+, -, /, \*, ^) are supported, as are logic operations (AND, OR, NOT),
    as well as grouping with parenthesis.